Computational advances and challenges in simulations of turbulence and star formation: Conclusions

 At the scale of star formation, robust sink particle treatments (Sect.~\ref{sec:sf}) demand strict checks for gravitational collapse and careful conservation of mass, momentum, and angular momentum.
 These criteria are essential to avoid spurious fragmentation and inaccurate accretion.
 Stellar feedback (Sect.~\ref{sec:feedback}) adds further complexity: jets and outflows are critical for angular momentum transport and IMF regulation, while heating, winds, ionization, and supernovae each operate in different mass regimes.
 Progress here requires more comprehensive implementations of jet feedback, improved thermal treatments, and resolution-independent SN feedback models.

-Radiation hydrodynamics (Sect.~\ref{sec:rhd}) presents perhaps the greatest numerical challenge due to its high dimensionality.
-Approximations remain unavoidable, whether gray moment methods with different closures (FLD, M1, VET) or Monte Carlo (MC) schemes.
-Each has strengths and weaknesses, with VET and MC providing the most accurate solutions but are either hard to implement (VET) or high in cost (MC).
-Multi-frequency extensions are now beginning to bridge the gap between idealized gray schemes and the complexity of real stellar and gas/dust, though full line transfer remains out of reach.

-Cosmic-ray hydrodynamics (Sect.~\ref{sec:crhd}) shares some methodological parallels with RHD but faces even larger physical uncertainties.
+CRHD (Sect.~\ref{sec:crhd}) shares some methodological parallels with RHD but faces even larger physical uncertainties.
 The propagation of CRs depends sensitively on poorly constrained scattering, streaming, and damping processes, while their sources outside supernovae remain uncertain.
 Numerically, one-moment diffusion models dominate current applications, though multi-bin spectral and two-moment approaches are emerging.
 Monte Carlo methods again offer conceptual simplicity and high accuracy but are not yet feasible in situ.
 Observational constraints are similarly limited, underscoring the need for closer ties between simulations and diagnostics such as gamma rays, synchrotron emission, and molecular abundances.

 Looking forward, the most promising advances will come from methods that integrate across physics modules.
 Multi-scale, multi-physics approaches that couple turbulence, gravity, radiation, feedback, and CR transport will be required to create the most realistic models of star formation.
 Continued development of hybrid particle-fluid methods, combined with the increasing availability of GPU acceleration and exascale computing, will enable more accurate treatments of both microphysics and global ISM dynamics.

-Ultimately, progress in theory and computation must go hand in hand with improved observational diagnostics, ensuring that simulations remain grounded in measurable reality while continuing to push toward ever higher fidelity.
+Meanwhile, the revolution in artificial intelligence (AI) and scientific machine learning (ML) are providing novel architectures for solving systems of PDEs and ODEs \citep{KudelaMatousek2023}.
+These neural-network based approaches offer potential speed ups of many orders of magnitude compared to the traditional direct integrators described in this review.
+To date, these ``surrogates" have been applied to modeling astrochemistry, magnetized turbulence, radiative transfer, and supernova feedback sub-grid models \citep[e.g.,][]{HimesEtAl2022,SulzerBuck2023,PolettiOffnerWard2025,HirashimaEtAl2025,VermarienEtAl2025,RostBrancaBuck2025}.
+Numerical simulations, generated at scale, provide essential input data for training and testing ML models.
+Current work has barely scratched the surface of the possible astrophysical applications for these methods.
+Future developments in the robustness and accuracy of ML models for high-dimensional, multi-physics systems will enable these methods to become competitive with or even exceed the capabilities of present astrophysical codes, e.g., as suggested by the impressive performance of surrogates in the field of climate and weather modeling \citep{KurthEtAl2022,BoussiouxEtAl2022,AletEtAl2025}.